princeton-nlp/c-sts/README.md

   }
   ```

-After submission your results will be emailed to the submitted email address.
+After submission your results will be emailed to the submitted email address with the relevant filename in the subject.

 ## Citation